and23jul/Learning-Repository/CAP/01-cap-step-by-step.md

 This is the important one.
 Your app reaches into ECC over a **released API via a destination** — it never modifies the core.
 This is the single concrete piece of "clean core."

 **a.
-Import the ECC service definition.** Get the EDMX/metadata of the ECC OData service you're calling (e.g. a PM notification service) and import it:
+Import the ECC service definition.** Get the EDMX/metadata of the ECC OData service you're calling and import it:

 ```bash
 cds import ZMYOPTIMA_SRV.edmx --as cds